 He had his own position as great king to establish and maintain and he set out to do this as Mesopotamian kings had done for two thousand years: he started to build.
 His own inscriptions record the restoration and addition of temple after temple in Babylon itself.
 Babylon was the home of the god Marduk and Nebuchadnezzar's devotion to Marduk was also a celebration of Babylonian triumph.
 (447)

 By 600 BCE, Babylon was so impressive it was considered the center of the world; certainly by the Babylonians themselves and, seemingly, by others.
 A clay tablet dating to this time, discovered in the ruins of the city of Sippar (north of Babylon) and presently in the British Museum, presents the ancient world revolving around Babylon.
 The tablet purports to be a map of the world but actually marginalizes most of the regions surrounding Babylon, including Sippar.
 The map's origin is Babylonian and how it arrived in Sippar is unknown but it is possible this piece is one of many held by cities who honored Nebuchadnezzar II's reign and his great urban center.
-As Michael Kerrigan notes:
+Scholar Michael Kerrigan notes:

 In presenting a view of the world, any map at the same time presents a 'worldview' – an ordered set of assumptions and attitudes.
 This one, with its breezy metro-centrism, its apparently unquestioning assumption that Babylon was the hub at the heart of things, speaks volumes for the self-confidence of the city.
 (36)

 The great temples and monuments were accented and made accessible by new roads and special attention was given to the creation of the Processional Way for the Festival of Marduk during which the god's statue was taken from the temple and paraded through the city and out beyond the gates.
-This road was 70 feet (21 meters) wide and ran from the temple complex in the heart of the city out through the Ishtar Gate in the north, a considerable distance of over half a mile (nearly a kilometer) in length with walls rising over fifty feet (15.2 meters) on either side.
+This road was 70 feet (21 m) wide and ran from the temple complex in the heart of the city out through the Ishtar Gate in the north, a considerable distance of over half a mile (nearly a kilometer) in length with walls rising over fifty feet (15.2 m) on either side.
 These were decorated with over 120 images of lions, dragons, bulls, and flowers in gold.Nebuchadnezzar II was especially proud of the Ishtar Gate and Processional Way and left an inscription describing them and his reason for creating them which reads, in part, how he had the gates made:

 ...of bricks with blue stone on which wonderful bulls and dragons were depicted.
 I covered their roofs by laying majestic cedars length-wise over them.
 I hung doors of cedar adorned with bronze at all the gate openings.
 I placed wild bulls and ferocious dragons in the gateways and thus adorned them with luxurious splendor that people might gaze on them in wonder.
 (Kerrigan, 39)